To every time (and to every fruit, flower, herb and vegetable) there is a season.

 Remove ribs from the simmering liquid.
 Bathe the ribs in the glaze and place the ribs on a saute pan or grill pan, basting with the glaze until it just starts to brown on the meat, or place in a roasting pan under the boiler for 2-3 mins on each side.

-To make a vegetarian version of the same – use tempeh or tempeh style “chicken” patties ( available at Earthfare in Charlotte) No parboiling needed – just saute the patties in the Blood Orange oil until nicely browned, then bathe in the glaze and cook down until the glaze has thickened slightly.
+To make a vegetarian version of the same – use tempeh, my favorite brand here is Smiling Hara Brand from Asheville NC.
+No parboiling needed – just cut the tempeh into quarters and saute squares EVOO until nicely browned.
+Then bathe in the glaze and cook down until the glaze has thickened slightly.
 Same method will work well for your favorite seafood.

 For chicken – no parboiling needed – simply season bone-in ( this adds more flavor) pieces with salt and pepper and bake in a preheated 400 degree oven in a covered roasting pan for 30-40 minutes.
 Remove the lid of the pan and add the basting liquid. continue to bake for another 5 minutes or broil the chicken for 2-3 minutes until the glaze starts to brown.